tkocza/data_miners/_posts/2020-02-29-Distance_metrics.md

   date_modified: 2020-03-01 22:00:50 +0100
 ---

-In this post I would like to say something more about **distace metrics**, which are necessary to resolve Machine Learning problems.
+In this post I would like to say something more about **distance metrics**, which are necessary to resolve Machine Learning problems.
 If you want to understand how yours models works you cannot skip the distances.

 ## **Minkowski distance**